fluent-form/fluent-form/README.md

 }
 ```

-For nested forms, you can use the `embed` control:
+For nested forms, you can use the `embed` control (supports infinite nesting):

 ```ts
 import { date, form, number, text, embed, switcher } from 'ngx-fluent-form';